 I wonder what the magic formula must be?

 His righteousness imputed to us is what makes our entering into prayer acceptable to God.
 Without that and the Holy Spirit, we would still need a High Priest.
+Good thing Jesus is our High Priest, and we don’t need any other.

 Finally we get to Chapter 1 to read this gem,